myTerminal/ample-alerts/README.md

     ampleAlerts.prompt(['Saving File', 'What do you want to name the file as?'], { onAction: onAction });

+### Support for promises

+A separate version for promises is available.

+In order to take advantage of promises, use `ample-alerts.promises.js`.

+The import path for ES6, CommonJS and AMD changes to `ample-alerts/build/scripts/ample-alerts.promises`.

+For any alert created with this version, all positive actions from the user `resolve` the promise while others end up `rejecting` the promise.

+For example: dismissing an `alert`, `confirm` or `prompt` using the close button rejects the promise so does negative response for `confirm`.

+*Note: You can still use the `onAction` callback with the promises version.*

+    ampleAlerts.confirm('Are you sure?')
+        .then(function () {
+            // User responded with a 'YES'
+        }).catch(function () {
+            // User either responded with a 'NO' or dismissed the alert });

 ### Options

 While creating an alert, the second argument is an `options` object.
 It can have the following properties: